Monstro33/FirstAide/frontend/public/markdown/AllergicReaction/AllergicReactionAdult/shockAdult.md

-# STEP 1: PLACE THE PERSON IN THE SHOCK POSITION
+## PLACE THE PERSON IN THE SHOCK POSITION

 ![Alt text](/Images/AdultShock/adultShock1.jpg)